Barton Bendish: Barton Bendish St Andrew

-Further along Church Road is (2021) the closed-down local public house which was lately called The Berney (formerly Berney Arms, before that Spread Eagle) and named for the former owners of Barton Hall, the Berney family.
-In 2020 the pub closed for business, and is yet to find new owners -this was as a result of the COVID-19 pandemic.

-Opposite the pub is the well-used Village Hall, and further down on the left is the old St Andrew's Rectory with a gable wall in a flint, ashlar rubble and red brick mix.
+Further along Church Road is a former public house The Berney (formerly Berney Arms, before that Spread Eagle) and named for the former owners of Barton Hall, the Berney family.
+The pub closed in 2020.
+Opposite the pub is a village hall, and further down on the left is the old St Andrew's Rectory with a gable wall in a flint, ashlar rubble and red brick mix.
 This dates from 1725.